snomsionius/DiscordConnect/README.md

 ## What can you expect?

+- New NAME as its function is MORE than YTMusic now.
 - Modes to choose, influence discord "activity"
 - It will be possible to download app files via http connection.
 - Customizable Button messages